What is harm reduction?

 What is Harm Reduction – Transcript

-All substances have a risk of causing harm and a lot of the time the safer way to be is to not use drugs or alcohol.
+All substances have a risk of causing harm, and a lot of the time, the safer way to be is not to use drugs or alcohol.
 But that is not a choice everyone can or wants to make.
-There are also times when it is safer to continue using such as if you are prescribed medication or if you’ve been using it for a long time and need special help coming down.
+There are also times when it is safer to continue using it, such as if you are prescribed medication or if you’ve been using it for a long time and need special help coming down.
 It is important to reflect on the role substances may play in our lives and the lives of those around us.
 If people are using it, it’s important to have accurate information to help reduce the amount of harm that could happen.
 Reducing the risk is commonly referred to as harm reduction.
-Even if we aren’t using it, this is good info to know because you may find yourself in a position where you can help someone else.
+Even if we aren’t using it, this is good information to know, because you may find yourself in a position where you can help someone else.

 Harm Reduction Programs and Safer Substance Use Supply Distribution

-SERC offers peer-led harm reduction programming in both Brandon and Winnipeg.
-Brandon’s program is known as Project Love while Winnipeg’s program PeerNPeer supports Two-Spirit, Trans, Lesbian, Gay, Bisexual, and Queer + (2STLGBQ+) folks engaged in sexualized drug use.
+SERC has offered peer-led harm reduction programming in both Brandon and Winnipeg.
+Brandon’s program was known as Project Love, while Winnipeg’s program, PeerNPeer, supported Two-Spirit, Trans, Lesbian, Gay, Bisexual, and Queer + (2STLGBQ+) folks engaged in sexualized drug use.

-A peer-led group that runs out of SERC Brandon and some rural communities.
-We have a small group of volunteers with lived or living experiences using different substances.
-We work together to provide harm reduction supplies and education to help keep our communities safer!
+A peer-led group that ran out of SERC Brandon and some rural communities.
+We had a small group of volunteers with lived experience using different substances.
+We worked together to provide harm reduction supplies and education, helping to keep our communities safer.

 - Getting regular HIV and STI testing